Triumphal entry into Jerusalem: The donkey(s)

 In the synoptic gospels, Jesus sends two disciples ahead to the nearby village of Bethphage in order to retrieve a donkey and if questioned, to say that it was needed by the Lord.
-New Testament scholars Marcus Borg and John Dominic Crossan characterize this as a pre-planned "counterprocession" in contrast to that of the Roman prefect who would have traveled with his troops from Caesarea Maritima to maintain order during the festival.
+Marcus Borg and John Dominic Crossan characterize this as a pre-planned "counterprocession" in contrast to that of the Roman prefect who would have traveled with his troops from Caesarea Maritima to maintain order during the festival.
 Professor John Bergsma says that this is widely seen as a "recapitulation" of the enthronement of Solomon, (described in 1 Kings:1) where, at David's direction, he is anointed at the Gihon Spring and rides his father's donkey into the city to the acclaim of the people.

 Jesus then rode the donkey into Jerusalem, with the three synoptic gospels stating that the disciples had first put their cloaks on it.
 Matthew 21:7 maintains that the disciples laid their cloaks on both the donkey and its colt.
 Protestant theologian Heinrich Meyer suggests that "they spread their outer garments upon both animals, being uncertain which of them Jesus intended to mount".
 Matthew is the only one of the Synoptics to mention two animals.
 According to the New American Bible, this reflects Matthew's understanding of that section in the Old Testament Book of Zechariah 9:9 which he cites, and does not take into account "...the common Hebrew literary device of poetic parallelism", mentioning the same animal twice in different ways.
 Bart D. Ehrman agreed that the Gospel of Matthew misunderstood Zechariah 9:9, which states "[Your king comes] riding on a donkey, on a colt, the foal of a donkey."
 This repetition is a Hebrew poetic figure of speech which says the same thing twice in different words, but Matthew accidentally turned this into two separate animals which Jesus rode simultaneously instead of one donkey which is described twice.
 John 12:14–15 refers to the same passage in Zechariah 9:9, but in his case there is only talk of one donkey.